Christian-Blank/the-company-os/os/domains/rules/data/validation-system.rules.md

 # **Rule Set: The Validation System**

-This document provides the operational rules for validating markdown documents within the Company OS.
+This document provides the operational rules for how domain services implement validation capabilities for their document types.
 These rules operationalize the validation principles defined in the Repository Maintenance Service Charter.

 ---